SamiElkateb/fakexpress/README.md

 # Fakexpress

-In PS8 were are not allowed to use the express framework, or any other.
+In our 8th semester project, we are not allowed to use the express framework, or any other.
 This can be used as a lightweight alternative to manage middlewares.

 ## Create a server
 ```javascript